-AMP and CAP applaud Noridian for proposing to provide coverage for comprehensive genomic profiling (CGP), which typically uses next generation sequencing (NGS)-based strategies.
+AMP and CAP applaud Palmetto for proposing coverage for comprehensive genomic profiling (CGP), which typically uses next generation sequencing (NGS)-based strategies.
 The National Comprehensive Cancer Network (NCCN) guidelines are updated on an annual basis and are based on the most current medical evidence.
-The NCCN 2016 guidelines for colorectal cancer agree that multi-gene testing, typically performed with next generation sequencing (NGS), is indicated in many patients with colorectal cancer (NCCN 2016).
+The NCCN 2018 guidelines for colorectal cancer agree that multi-gene testing, typically performed with next generation sequencing (NGS), is indicated in many patients with colorectal cancer (NCCN 2018).
 However, despite the consensus clinical benefits of NGS-based CGP, we believe that this draft LCD proposal is unreasonably restrictive, and we would like to work with you to improve coverage policy for patients with metastatic colorectal carcinoma - most of whom would be inappropriately denied CGP coverage under this overly stringent draft policy.